Skip to content

 Resources & References

-About This Guide: This comprehensive guide provides production-ready strategies for Salesforce org-to-org data migration.
-Last updated January 2025 with modern migration patterns and API best practices.
+About This Guide: This guide provides production-ready strategies for Salesforce org-to-org data migration.
+Last updated May 2026 to reflect the retirement of Jitterbit Data Loader (November 2025) and updated tool recommendations.

 Tags: #salesforce #datamigration #jitterbit #enterprise #bestpractices